New South Wales federal redistribution

 Comments on objections referring to this matter: More than 135 comments on objections received were concerned with the proposed abolition of the Division of North Sydney and retiring the name ‘North Sydney’.
 These will be listed individually in the final report of the augmented Electoral Commission.

 Redistribution Committee’s proposed redistribution: The Redistribution Committee proposed abolishing the Division of North Sydney and retiring the name ‘North Sydney’.
-This decision was made after the Redistribution Committee considered whether it would be appropriate to rename another electoral division ‘North Sydney’; deciding that, based on the naming guidelines, there was no compelling reason to do so.
+This decision was made after the Redistribution Committee considered whether it would be appropriate to rename another electorate ‘North Sydney’; deciding that, based on the naming guidelines, there was no compelling reason to do so.

 Ideas in objections and comments on objections: Objections to the proposed redistribution and comments on objections advocated: